1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-Wherever you live - a new lamp, desk or picture can make it feel like home.
-And you need a bike in Copenhagen.
-Here is the University Post (updated) guide
+Guide — Wherever you live - a new lamp, desk or picture can make it feel like home.
+And you also need a bike in Copenhagen.
+Here is the University Post guide to finding nice and cheap stuff in Copenhagen.

 It is time to make your Copenhagen space feel like home.
 Your room, flat or shared house is a cosy refuge from the social whirlwind and new experiences.
 Make it your own.